namurphy/demo/README.md

-# demo
+# Demo

-A repository for use in tutorials on how to contribute to an open source package
+This GitHub repository is for use in tutorials on how to contribute to an open source package.